renatoGarcia/icecream-cpp/README.md

 #### wide_string_transcoder

-Function that transcodes a `wchar_t` string, from a system defined encoding to a `char` string in the system "execution encoding".
+Function that transcodes a `wchar_t` string, from a system defined encoding to a `char` string in the system *execution encoding*.

 - set:
     ```C++